spidernet-io/spiderpool/docs/usage/install/underlay/get-started-sriov.md

     > If you are mainland user who is not available to access ghcr.io，You can specify the parameter `-set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pulling failures for Spiderpool.

-2. Create a SpiderSubnet instance.
+2. Create a SpiderIPPool instance.

     The Pod will obtain an IP address from this subnet for underlying network communication, so the subnet needs to correspond to the underlying subnet that is being accessed.
     Here is an example of creating a SpiderSubnet instance:：